Ground Swell: Provenance

 Hopper painted the work at his studio in Truro, Massachusetts, in August and September 1939.
 His daybook records he completed it on September 15, 1939.
 The completed work was exhibited at the Eighteenth Biennial Exhibition of Contemporary American Oil Paintings at the Corcoran Gallery of Art in 1943, for which Hopper was a juror.
-It was acquired from the exhibition by the Corcoran Gallery of Art, and remained at the Corcoran Gallery until it was dissolved.
-In 2014, Ground Swell was purchased by the National Gallery of Art with the William A. Clark fund.
-The painting is currently part of the National Gallery's Corcoran Collection.
+It was acquired from the exhibition by the Corcoran and remained there until the gallery was dissolved in 2014.
+Ground Swell was purchased by the NGA with the William A. Clark fund.
+The painting is currently part of the NGA's Corcoran Collection.

 Legacy

 Hopper's painting became the subject of a lecture and an article by Stanford University professor Alexander Nemerov, both titled Ground Swell: Edward Hopper in 1939.
 In the lecture and the article, Nemerov examines Ground Swells connections with the political and cultural events of 1939, as well as the personal significance of the painting for Hopper.
 Nemerov's lecture was held in 2007 with funding from the Wyeth Foundation for American Art, while the article was featured in the 2008 fall volume of the journal American Art.